Where’s Ginny Weasley?

 In terms of merchandise, anything Ginny Weasley is created by fans and sold on sites such as Cafepress, Etsy, Redbubble, etc. Fans can purchase her wand online or at the theme parks, but while doing that, they can also purchase random Death Eaters’ wands.
 There’s not much exclusivity to that.

 Ginny Weasley is a character who, at the age of 12, was possessed by Lord Voldemort.
-A character who fights in the Battle of Department of Mysteries, breaking her ankle in the process.
+She breaks her ankle during the Battle of the Department of Mysteries, yet she keeps fighting.
 She takes over for Harry as Gryffindor Seeker when he is placed in detention with Professor Umbridge and ends up winning a game against her boyfriend at the time, Michael Corner.
 She lets Harry break up with her, without kicking and screaming, while he takes off to hunt down Voldemort’s Horcruxes.
 Ginny Weasley almost dies during the Battle of Hogwarts while dueling Bellatrix Lestrange.

 She’s a character of strength and compassion, so why is she so sidelined compared to everyone else?

-I asked staff members for their thoughts, which are quoted below.
-We need more Ginny Weasley in our life.
+Staff members were asked for their thoughts, which are quoted below.
+We need more Ginny Weasley in our lives.

 It is really upsetting to see such a strong female presence missing from everything.
-Book Ginny is so strong willed and an amazing role model (so I believe).
+Book Ginny is so strong-willed and an amazing role model (so I believe).
 It sucks that girls are missing that representation too.
 It isn’t just Hermione.
-There are other strong females too!” – Stephanie
+There are other strong females too!

 It makes me so angry!
 Ginny was so amazing in the books and one of my absolute favorite characters!
 She was brilliant, gorgeous, and a tomboy who could also girl it up when she felt like it.
 She was strong, independent, and a total badass.
-Basically, everything I’ve ever aspired to be.” – Ameythist
+Basically, everything I’ve ever aspired to be.